This user guide is divided into two sections below:

-1. To add a comment, click on the Meeting feed link in the left-hand side menu.
+1. To add a comment, click on the Meet/Meeting feed link in the left-hand side menu.

-5. As the meeting organiser, you are able to monitor and moderate the comments in your meeting FEED.
+5. As the meet/meeting organiser, you can monitor and moderate the comments in your meet/meeting FEED.
 To delete a comment, click on the three dots icon in the top-right corner above the comment, and choose the Delete option.
-You can also select Block commenting in this meeting if you want to block the specific user.
+You can also select Block commenting in this meet/meeting to block the specific user.

-Please note: users can access the FEED in the app only if the meeting status is set to the Open or Finished.
+Please note: users can access the FEED in the app only if the meet/meeting status is set to the Open or Finished.

-Tips and Tricks - How to Best Utilize the Feed for Your Meeting
+Tips and Tricks - How to Best Utilize the Feed for Your Meet/Meeting

-The FEED is a real-time communications tool that allows organizers to directly broadcast to their fans through the app at any point during the meet and interact with them collectively.
+The FEED is a real-time communications tool that allows organizers to broadcast directly to their fans through the app at any point during the meet and interact with them collectively.
 It can be used and animated in several ways, with the ability to target the FEED contents for different groups of users who will see this information on their Roster app.
-The purpose of this FEED is to allow organizers to reach:
+The purpose of this FEED is to allow organizers to reach the following:

 - Fans (both at the venue and away from the venue following remotely)

-- Parents and families of athlete (both at the venue and away from the venue following remotely)
+- Parents and families of athletes (both at the venue and away from the venue following remotely)

 - Team managers

-Since these followers are not necessarily all physically present at the meeting, a more visual approach to create a rich user experience while using the app is highly recommended.
+Since these followers are not necessarily all physically present at the meet/meeting, a more visual approach to create a rich user experience while using the app is highly recommended.

 As described in the guide above, it is possible to animate the FEED with comments, photos or videos.

-These can be broadcast before, during and after a meeting.
-As a note, remember to set the meeting as Open to allow users to view the FEED on the app.
+These can be broadcast before, during and after a meet/meeting.
+As a note, remember to set the meet/meeting as Open to allow users to view the FEED on the app.

-As soon as the meeting is set to Open in Roster admin, users can view the following types of information:
+As soon as the meet/meeting is set to Open in Roster admin, users can view the following types of information:

-- Geographical location of the meeting, e.g. photos or videos of the stadium and the surroundings.
+- Geographical location of the meet/meeting, e.g. photos or videos of the stadium and the surroundings.

-- History of the meeting, e.g. the number of years it has existed, records, etc.
+- History of the meet/meeting, e.g. the number of years it has existed, records, etc.

 - Name of national or international top athletes who are participating in the meet.

-- Background of top athletes or the meeting itself.
+- Background of top athletes or the meet/meeting itself.